altaga/Txt2App/HOWTORUN.md

 # Txt2App: Transforming Ideas into Mobile apps

-Este es un tutorial de como correr el Ai Workbench en cualquier maquina.
+This is a tutorial to run the Ai Workbench on any machine.

 # IMPORTANT LINKS: